isocann/isocann/README.md

 - 👋 Hi, I’m @isocann
 - 👀 I’m interested in data science, optimization, statistics
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently learning Machine Learning and Data Engineering
-- 💞️ I’m looking to collaborate on working in international environments
+- 💞️ I’m looking to collaborate on working in data science and engineering project environments
 - 📫 How to reach me > LinkedIn > https://www.linkedin.com/in/ismail-can-koparan-160a01153/

 <!---